greenbone/python-gvm/docs/usage.rst

 Debugging
 ---------

-Sometimes networking setups can be a complex and hard to follow.
-Connections may be aborted randomly or an invalid command may have been arrived at the server side.
+Sometimes networking setups can be complex and hard to follow.
+Connections may be aborted randomly or an invalid command may have arrived at the server side.
 Therefore it may be necessary to debug the connection handling and especially the protocol commands.

 **python-gvm** uses the `logging`_ package internally.
 Therefore to enable simple debug output appended to a *debug.log* file the following code can be